§ 01 · Cross-sector position

 A1 · AppleChris / MemFun / Getpass (Unit 42)

-Detection guidance.
 Hunt for Pastebin / Dropbox fetches from endpoints and anomalous long-sleep PowerShell activity.
-Search endpoints for known AppleChris and MemFun indicators.
+Review historical telemetry against defanged C2 IPs.

 TypeIndicator (defanged)Context